mollystass/molly-stass/README.md

 # Hey, I'm Molly 👋

-> *Words that work.
-Copy that clicks.
-Content that actually makes sense.*

-I'm a **UX Content Designer** on CPE at FanDuel, where I help make responsible gaming and account usage feel less like reading the fine print and more like talking to a friend who actually knows what they're doing.

-I sit at the intersection of language, logic, and user experience — turning complex flows into clear, conversational copy that guides people without making them think too hard.
+> *I write the words that stand between a confused user and a really bad decision.*

+I'm a **Content Designer** at [FanDuel](https://www.fanduel.com) on CPE focusing on **Account InLife & Responsible Gaming** — which means I spend a lot of time thinking carefully about some of the highest-stakes copy in the product.
+The kind where tone, word choice, and a well-placed comma actually matter.

+When I'm not writing, I'm usually advocating for why content *is* design, not a step that happens after it.

 ---

-## 🛠️ What I work with
+## 🛠️ What I work on

-**Content & Design**
+**The domains I live in:**
+- Authentication flows — login, passkeys, MFA, OTP, recognized devices
+- Responsible Gambling — suitability checks, self-exclusion, limits, reactivation
+- Account management — deposits, closures, recovery, retention moments
+- Compliance-sensitive copy that has to be warm, honest, and legally airtight all at once

+**The craft:**
-- UX writing · Microcopy · Error messages that don't make you want to cry
+- UX writing · Microcopy · Error states · Empty states
+- Content systems (not just copy — end-to-end voice across a full feature)
-- Content strategy · Information architecture · Voice & tone guidelines
+- Information architecture · Content strategy → roadmap influence
-- Design systems content · Account flows · RG messaging

-**Tools**
+- Cross-functional content reviews with legal, engineering, and product

+**The tools:**
-- Figma · FigJam
-- Confluence · Jira
+- Figma · FigJam · Confluence · Jira
-- Github · Claude
-- Slack (professionally, chaotically)
+- Claude (and building skills/tools on top of it 👇)

 ---

-## 🚧 Currently focused on

-- Sharpening FanDuel's content design practice and raising the bar on in-product copy
+## 🤖 Building with AI

+I'm building FanDuel's **UX Content Companion** — a structured Claude skill that generates contextual content feedback and drops it directly into Figma.
+What started as a personal efficiency tool turned into something I shared with our AI Champions program to scale across the broader design team.

-- Exploring how AI tools can support (not replace 👀) content design workflows
+I'm actively exploring how AI can support content design workflows without replacing the judgment that makes copy actually work.

-- Advocating for words as a design material — not an afterthought
+---

+## 🚧 What I've shipped recently

+- **Passkeys (end-to-end)** — Built the full content suite from scratch: onboarding, education, error handling, deletion, and email.
+Shipped to iOS Clubhouse.
+One coherent voice across ~6 tickets over 3 months.
+- **Deposit limit transparency** — Phase 2 content for helping users understand where they stand against their deposit limits in real time.
+The kind of feature where clarity isn't just good UX — it's responsible design.
+- **RG touchpoint audit** — Deep-dived FanDuel's responsible gambling touchpoints, surfaced terminology inconsistencies, and turned the findings into a scoped Jira backlog.
+The readout is now being used as a living reference in product planning conversations.
+- **Unified MFA** — In progress.
+Consolidating two legacy auth systems into one.
+Architecturally complex, content-first problem.

 ---